su8code/ethioclicks-javaapp/README.md

 – Launch4j's website

-before proceeding to step by step process of converting jar to exe let's start from scratch from selecting or creating our new java project by using any java programming IDE of your choice and our mission is finally build and extract our app as a jar executable file. after finishing working on your java project or selecting your target project the steps to get the jar file may vary from IDE to IDE. if you are using Netbeans IDE you just have to click on a build your project button then by selecting your main class from a dialog box then it will automatically create a jar file and will store it into the /dist folder of the project folder.
+#### First Getting The Jar Files

+even if the steps for Extracting  the jar file vary from one IDE to other IDE in all integrated development environments after successfully building and exporting the project our IDE will create the jar file inside our project folder including the libraries our project is configured to include.

-after successfully building and extracting the jar file the IDE will also store the libraries into the /lib folder alongside your jar file the lib folder that comes together with your jar file inside the /dist folder is the external library you have added inside your application. in this sample java project we have used external database connector library since the jdbc connecor jar file will be stored inside the /lib folder since later when building exe using launh4j we must carefully include the class path for the external libraries we have used.
+in this sample java project we have used external database connector library since the jdbc connecor jar file will be stored inside the /lib folder of our project folder since then later when building the exe executable file we will carefully include the class path for the external libraries we have used.